| THE MYTHIC IMAGINATION | |||||||||||

 2006) an examination of the many thousands of sightings of modern daimons,

-the panther-like and puma-like animals seen throughout Britain (and the
+the panther-like animals seen throughout Britain in the past five decades.

 ||||||||||